UMAprotocol/UMIPs/UMIPs/umip-23.md

 3) Find the object in the response array that corresponds to timestamp equal to time the synthetic token expired
 4) The value at the key “tvlUSD” is the TVL in USD that we want
-5) Repeat steps 1 through 4 in the TVL_SUSHI implementation with “uniswap” in place of “sushiswap” in the GET request
+5) Repeat steps 1 through 4 with “uniswap” in place of “sushiswap” in the GET request
 6) Divide the sushiswap TVL by the uniswapTVL and multiply by 10 USD to get the settlement value of the TVL_SUSHI_UNI_RATIO price identifier

+At current TVL values, Uniswap has a higher TVL than SushiSwap.
+The scale factor of 10 USD is used to keep the value of TVL_SUSHI_UNI_RATIO above 1 USD while  still being directly proportional to the ratuio of TVL between the protocols.

 ## Backup Calculation of DeFiPulseTVL_ALL

-In the case that the the value from DeFi Pulse for DeFiPulseTVL_ALL at expiration is incorrect we should follow the backup procedure below.
+In the case that the the value from DeFi Pulse for DeFiPulseTVL_ALL at expiration is determined to differ from broad market consensus, the following is an example of how votors could arrive at a backup measurment of DeFiPulseTVL_ALL.

 1) Gather all DeFiPulseTVL_ALL values from timestamps corresponding to the day the synthetic token expires
-2) Have a vote to determine which values are contentious
+2) Determine which values are contentious off chain
 3) Remove contentious values
 4) Average the remaining values to get the settlement value

 ## Backup Calculation of TVL_SUSHI_UNI_RATIO

+In the case that the the values from DeFi Pulse for SushiSwap or Uniswap are determined to differ from broad market consensus, the following is an example of how votors could arrive at a backup measurment of TVL_SUSHI_UNI_RATIO.

 Note: The following procedure uses a daily value of TVL as opposed to an hourly value